 This is indeed good news for the Philippine economy, one that will mean a growth in the consumption of goods and services in the country.
 Truly, there is room for electric cars to sell and proliferate in the Philippines, especially given the right price.
 However, there is one key problem that both the public and private sectors must address first in order for electric cars to truly hit mainstream: the lack of charging infrastructure.

 Charging An Electric Vehicle

 As it stands, there are only a handful of charging stations across Manila, most notable of them being the two charging stations of UniOil along Congressional Avenue Extension in Quezon City and along the EDSA Guadalupe Northbound section.
 For people who live far from these two stations, their only option is to charge it at home.

 For the Nissan Leaf, the included standard Level 1 charger can charge the vehicle from empty to full in about twenty hours.
 An optional Level 2 charger brings it down to about four to eight hours.
 A DC fast-charging station, such as those that UniOil utilizes, can charge the Nissan Leaf from empty to full in just 30 minutes.
 Because the Hyundai Kona Electric has a bigger battery for a longer range, these charging times are slightly slower compared to the Nissan Leaf.
-Assuming that a DC fast charger is not available in your area, the only solution for consumers to charge their vehicles is by charging them through a standard 220V household socket overnight.
+Assuming that a DC fast charger is not available within your local area, the only solution for consumers to charge their vehicles is by charging them through a standard 220V household socket overnight.
 With that in mind, out of town trips to Baguio or Tagaytay must be well planned.

 Additionally, the claimed or predicted range of electric vehicles is highly variable depending on outside temperature and driving style.
 A colder temperature will reduce range, while more exuberant drivers will drain the battery much faster than conservative drivers.
 This is where range anxiety comes into play.
-Driving to your destination in an electric vehicle is one thing, but worrying whether you will get stuck in the middle of nowhere without a charging station in sight another.
+Driving to your destination in an electric vehicle is one thing, but worrying whether you will get stuck in the middle of nowhere without a charging station in sight is another.